 >> Learn more about our top 7 wedding draping kits.

 Attire: Visiting a bridal shop is one of the most exciting moments during your wedding planning process.
 You get to try as many wedding dresses as you want, and once you find the right fit, you will check one task off your list.
-But do not forget wedding dress alterations take time, and if your design is made to order, it could take longer.
-So, schedule your visit at least eight months before your wedding, or sooner if you know you are hard to please.
+But do not forget wedding dress alterations take time.
+If your design is made to order, it could take longer.
+Schedule your visit at least eight months before your wedding, or sooner if you know you are hard to please.

 Officiant: Most of your decisions and energy will revolve around your reception plans.
 Let’s not forget your main event, your ceremony!
 The main reason you are planning a wedding is to well… get married 😀 The ceremony location, officiant and music must be taken care ASAP so that you can include the info on your wedding invitations.
 Your wedding timeline starts with your ceremony and everything adjusts from there.